Making a complaint

 How we deal with complaints

 The IFA aims to be transparent in its handling of complaints against members.
 This means that the IFA shares evidence and information provided by both sides between the parties.
-All information and case reports will also be shared with the IFA disciplinary team, the conduct committees and, where appropriate, with other regulators.
-Our Notification of Complaints Form asks a complainant to give us positive consent to copy papers received in this way.
+All information and case reports will also be shared with the IFA disciplinary team, the Conduct Committees and, where appropriate, with other regulators.
+Our complaints form asks a complainant to give us positive consent to copy papers received in this way.
 A complainant’s failure to consent to the circulation of evidence will, in most cases, prevent the investigation of their complaint.